Powerful state of Swaziland. Full description of Swaziland

 KINGDOM OF SWAZILAND

-The population of Swaziland (as of 1998) is about 966,500, with an average population density of about 56 people per km2.
+The population of Swaziland (estimated in 1998) is about 966,500 people, with an average population density of about 56 people per km2.
 Ethnic groups: Swazi - 90%, Zulus - 2.3%, Europeans - 2.1%.
-Language: Swazi, English (both state).
+Language: Swazi, English (both official).
 The capital is Mbabane (administrative), Lobamba (royal residence).
 Largest cities: Manzini (53,000 people), Mbabane (47,000 people).
-The state structure is a monarchy.
+The state system is a monarchy.
 The head of state is King Mswati III (in power since April 25, 1986).
-The head of the government is Prime Minister J. Mbilini Dla-mini (in office since 1996).
-The monetary unit is lilangeni, in free circulation also the South African rand.
+The head of government is Prime Minister J. Mbilini Dlamini (in office since 1996).
+The monetary unit is the lilangeni, and the South African rand is also in free circulation.
 Average life expectancy (for 1998): 55 years - men, 60 years - women.
-The birth rate (per 1000 people) is 41.0.
-The mortality rate (per 1000 people) is 21.4.
+The birth rate (per 1,000 people) is 41.0.
+Mortality rate (per 1000 people) - 21.4.

 Encyclopedia: cities and countries.
 2008 .